 What is TYSABRI?

-TYSABRI is a prescription medicine approved for:
+TYSABRI is a prescription medicine used to treat adults with:

-- Decrease the number of flare-ups (relapses)
+- decrease the number of flare-ups (relapses)

 Who should not receive TYSABRI?